 Section 7: Power to call for further particulars and require alteration of the name

-Section 7 of the Act furnishes upon the registrar power to call for information in order to satisfy himself that any application made by the trade union is in compliance with the Section 5 and 6 of the Act. in matters where the discrepancy is found the registrar reserves the right to reject the application unless such information is provided by the union.
+Section 7 of the Act confers upon the registrar the power to call for information in order to satisfy himself that any application made by the trade union is in compliance with Sections 5 and 6 of the Act.
+In matters where the discrepancy is found, the registrar reserves the right to reject the application unless such information is provided by the union.

-This Section also confers power to the registrar to direct the trade union to alter its name or change the name if the registrar finds the name of such union to be identical to the name of any other trade union or if it finds its name to so nearly resemble the name of any existing trade union which may be likely to deceive the public or members of either of the trade union.
+This Section also confers power to the registrar to direct the trade union to alter its name or change the name if the registrar finds the name of such union to be identical to the name of any other trade union or if it finds its name to so nearly resemble the name of any existing trade union, it may be likely to deceive the public or members of either of the trade unions.

-According to Section 9 of the Act, the registrar shall issue a registration certificate to any trade union which has been registered under the provision of Section 8 of the Act and such certificate shall act as conclusive proof of registration of the trade union.
+According to Section 9 of the Act, the registrar shall issue a registration certificate to any trade union which has been registered under the provisions of Section 8 of the Act, and such a certificate shall act as conclusive proof of the registration of the trade union.

-Section 9A of the Act lays down the minimum number of members required to be present in any union which has been duly registered, the Sections mandates that a trade union which has been registered must at all times should continue to have not less than 10% or one hundred of the workmen, whichever is less, subject to a minimum of seven, engaged or utilized in an institution or trade with that it’s connected, as its members.
+Section 9A of the Act lays down the minimum number of members required to be present in any union which has been duly registered.
+This Section mandates that a trade union which has been registered must at all times continue to have not less than 10% or one hundred of the workers, whichever is less, subject to a minimum of seven, engaged or utilised in an institution or trade with which it’s connected.